evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_AWD/_index.md

 ## Performance

-The Cadillac LYRIQ AWD has a maximum power of 373KW (507hp).
-The total torque is 610nm.
+The Cadillac LYRIQ AWD has a maximum power of 373 KW (507 hp/500 bhp).
+The total torque is 610 nm (450 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,6 seconds.

 ## Battery, range, and charging